idaholab/blackbear/doc/content/source/materials/ConcreteExpansionMicrocrackingDamage.md

 This model only computes a scalar damage index, and must rely on an external model to compute the expansion.
 If a [ConcreteASREigenstrain](ConcreteASREigenstrain.md) model (or similar model) is used to simulate ASR, then the `expansion_type` for the ASR model should be set to `Isotropic`.
-In order for the damage to be applied, the stress needs to be computed using a [ComputeDamageStress](ComputeDamageStress.md) stress calculator.
+In order for the damage to be accounted for in the stress calculation, the stress needs to be computed using a [ComputeDamageStress](ComputeDamageStress.md) stress calculator.

 ## Example Input Syntax